-The Institute of Medicine estimates that medication errors are the most common of medical errors, with 1.5 million people suffering injury from these mistakes each year.
+- The Institute of Medicine estimates that medication errors are the most common of medical errors, with 1.5 million people suffering an injury from these mistakes each year.

-According to Bureau of Justice Statistics, a full half of medical malpractice suits are filed against practicing surgeons.
+- According to the Bureau of Justice Statistics, a full half of medical malpractice lawsuits are filed against practicing surgeons.

-Only 2% of those who suffer from malpractice ever file claims for compensation.
+- Only 2% of those who suffer from medical malpractice ever file claims for compensation.
 Even fewer ever receive compensation for their injury, failing health, or pain and suffering.